Dominik2812/django_machine_learning_supervised_classification/README.md

 # Django-Simple-Data-Classifier with Ploty express

 ## Motivation
 A rapid simple methode to classify your multidimensional data that stems from your experiments, measurements or studies with only two clicks.
+The code works with function based views.

 ## How to use it
 ### Loading the data sets